rachelmdick/modified_Hass_code/analysis_strategy.md

 TO DO:
 * Make sure output files are being saved to the right folder based on simulation type from SetCRISPRparams
+* Check for existance of simulation results before running a new one with the same name so that we don't overwrite files

 This takes place in IDNetSimRMD.m